 Our social anxiety group is being offered to adolescents who are experiencing excessive self-consciousness, nervousness or anxiety in everyday social situations.
 These teens may greatly fear embarrassing or humiliating themselves in front of others, and as a result they may refuse to participate in school activities or withdraw from social gatherings.
 This is a cognitive-behavioral, evidence-based therapy program that takes place once a week and provides information about the nature of anxiety, training in problem-solving and social skills, and opportunities to practice these new and effective strategies in real-life situations.
 Within a group format, adolescents are able to interact and help one another overcome their social difficulties.

 Please call us (718-990-1900) for an up-to-date listing of our group psychotherapy opportunities.
 Group screening is free of charge.

 In general, the goal of “psychological assessment” or “testing” is to answer questions concerning intellectual, academic, social and/or emotional functioning.
 Clients are also evaluated in terms of their strengths and weaknesses as they relate to school performance.
 This is usually accomplished through standardized testing (e.g., intelligence and academic tests), informal testing, interviews, questionnaires, observation, and review of previous evaluation records or reports.
 Assessment often involves multiple visits to the Center for completion of this process.

-A feedback session is held to discuss findings and a formal written report summarizing the results is provided.
-Findings from this type of assessment often help in determining eligibility for special education placements, curriculum modifications, and testing accommodations in educational settings.
+Each of these assessment options culminates with a feedback session to discuss the findings.
+A formal written report summarizing the results is provided.
+Findings from these types of assessments often help in determining eligibility for special education placements, curriculum modifications, and testing accommodations in educational settings.